hkellaway/Gloss/README.md

 Despite being more complex, this model is just as simple to compose - common types such as an `NSURL`, an `enum` value, and another Gloss model, `RepoOwner`, are handled without extra overhead! :tada:

+-(Note: If nested models are present in JSON but not desired in your Gloss models, see [Retrieving Nested Model Values without Creating Extra Models](#retrieving-nested-model-values-without-creating-extra-models).)

 ### Serialization

 Next, how would we allow models to be translated _to_ JSON?
 Let's take a look again at the `RepoOwner` model: